 CITES delegates at the September 2016 Conference of the Parties in South Africa chose to extend the protection afforded to them.
 The extended list comes with an annotation that makes the protection applicable not only to logs and sawn timber, but also to what is called “all parts and derivatives,” meaning finished products such as our musical instruments.

 National and European Union shipments do not require a special permit, however, on sales invoices we always reflect the CITES number that our suppliers have assigned to the woods with which we make our guitars.
 In this way, the wood can always be tracked.
-The only model in our catalogue that does not have to pass the CITES controls as it does not have any protected wood is the Model 50th Anniversary Limited Edition.

 As of January 2, 2017, the new CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) regulation comes into force, requiring all manufacturers and retailers of musical instruments containing one or more of the species listed below to obtain a permit from the corresponding government regulatory agency to export one or more instruments outside the country; in Spain it is SOIVRE (Official Service for Inspection, Surveillance and Regulation of Exports).

 The new species included are: Palo Santo of India and Sonokeling (Dalbergia Latifolia) Palo Santo of Madagascar (Dalbergia Baronii), Cocobolo (Dalbergia Retusa) and Bubinga (Guibourtia Demeusei).